All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 - Press and hold the side button on your iPhone until the power-off slider appears.

-Press and hold side buttons. - Drag the slider and wait about 30 seconds for your iPhone to turn off.
+Press and hold side buttons. - Drag the slider and wait 30 seconds for your iPhone to turn off.
 If your device is frozen or unresponsive, force-start your device.

 Drag the slider. - Press and hold the side button until the Apple logo appears.